You pay 6% of your salary in to SAUL.

-This limit is set by the Government and is called the Annual Allowance.
-For most people, the Annual Allowance is £40,000 for the 2016/17 tax year.
-Different limits apply if you're earning more than £150,000.
+This limit is set by the Government and is called the Annual Allowance and is currently £40,000 from the 2016/17 tax year for most people.
+For some high earners it can be even less; as little as £10,000 for people earning more than £150,000.

 Very few members of SAUL will be affected by the Annual Allowance.

 To find out more, please click on the 'Will I be affected by the Annual Allowance?' drop down below.